hashicorp/Jase/consul-vms/README.md

 Create Consul Server Agent RPC certificates

-The exported CA cert and key from the kube primary, need to be in the same directory when running this command:
+The exported CA cert and key from the  primary, need to be in the same directory when running this command:

 ```
 Consul keygen —---> keep for all servers & clients  # will create a gossip key to use as the encrpt key in the agent file